ahinko/postgres-extended/README.md

 # Postgres Extended

+[!IMPORTANT]
-*** This repo is still in development.
+**This repo is still in development.
 I'm still testing different things to find the best way to load/enable the extension.
-Expect breaking changes. ***
+Expect breaking changes.**

 My custom Postgres Docker images with extensions that I need.
 Based on Cloudnative-PGs Postgres Docker images.